Taurine-Technology/sdn-launch-control/README.md

 # SDN Launch Control

 A comprehensive Software-Defined Networking (SDN) management platform that enables easy and automated adoption of the SDN paradigm into new or pre-existing networks.
-This monorepo contains both the backend API and modern TypeScript React frontend.
+This monorepo contains both the backend API and frontend.

 ## 🚀 Quick Start

-There is an installation for the v1.0.0-beta realease [here](./SDN-Launch-Control-Installation-Manual-v1.0.0-beta.pdf).
+There is an installation manual for the v1.0.0-beta realease [here](./SDN-Launch-Control-Installation-Manual-v1.0.0-beta.pdf).
 This will give you guidance on setting up the software and a network.
+There is also a video version of this manual [here](https://youtu.be/BMdbTTLqWG0?si=BHCsDOqXWhxoyXjQ).

 Alternatively follow the instructions below to set up the software.

 ### Prerequisites
+Successfully Tested on Ubuntu Desktop, Ubuntu Server, Windows WSL and Mac.

 - Docker and Docker Compose
-- Tested on Ubuntu Desktop, Ubuntu Server, Windows WSL and Mac.

 ### Backend Setup

-1. **Navigate to the backend directory:**
+1. From the root of the repo **Navigate to the backend directory:**

    ```bash
    cd backend/